McFarland Clinic

 Vasectomy

-McFarland Clinic Urologists perform minimally invasive vasectomy as an outpatient procedure.
-To find out how vasectomy can benefit you, call McFarland Clinic Urology or schedule an appointment online.
+A vasectomy is a minimally invasive outpatient procedure performed by McFarland Clinic Urologists.
+To find out how a vasectomy can benefit you, call McFarland Clinic Urology or schedule an appointment online.

 Frequently Asked Questions About Vasectomies